NCAR/cisl-cloud/README.md

 Follow our up to date [Kanban](https://jira.ucar.edu/secure/RapidBoard.jspa?rapidView=220&projectKey=CCPP).

+## This Repository

+This repository is a place for the CCPP team to push code for configurations and documentation.

 ## Repo Overview

+    .github/    # GitHub Actions and Workflows
     configs/    # Configuration files for different services implemented docs/       # Potential Documentation website information
     README.md   # The file you are reading now